WinstonZou/hello/README.md

 # hello
-Just to start my Java career
+Just to start my code career

-Hello,I want to be a geek.
+Hello,I hate to be a geek.